hashicorp/terraform-provider-google/website/docs/r/compute_backend_service_signed_url_key.html.markdown

 * `key_value` -
   (Required)
   128-bit key value used for signing the URL.
-The key value must be a valid RFC 4648 Section 5 base64url encoded string.
+The key value must be a valid RFC 4648 Section 5 base64url encoded string.  **Note**: This property is sensitive and will not be displayed in the plan.

 * `backend_service` -
   (Required)